shawntabrizi/rust-state-machine/steps/33/README.md

 Every pallet requires its corresponding `Config` trait to be implemented on the Runtime for several important reasons:

 1. **Type Resolution**: When we write `Pallet<Self>` inside the Runtime struct, Rust needs to know what the concrete types for `T::AccountId`, `T::BlockNumber`, etc. should be.
 It finds these by looking at the `impl system::Config for Runtime` block.
-Adversely, the `impl system::Config for Test` block commonly found in a mock's Test version of the runtime allows for complete separation and freedom for testing purposes.
+In contrast, the `impl system::Config for Test` block commonly found in a mock's Test version of the runtime allows for complete separation and freedom for testing purposes.

 2. **Central Configuration Point**: The Runtime becomes the central place where all type decisions are made, creating a clean architecture where pallets depend on the Runtime (via their Config traits) rather than directly on each other.